Advanced Placement (AP) Studio Art : 5479 : 40 Weeks : 1 Credit

 Co-requisite: Calculus / AP Calculus AB or BC

-Pre-requisite: Overall final average of 85% in Physics I & II is recommended.
+Pre-requisite: Passing grade in Physics I & II is recommended.

 This course is designed for students who plan to study science, technology, engineering or math in a post-secondary sequence.
 The AP Physics C course is intended to extend the student’s understanding of physics concepts which are developed with the use of calculus.
 The two parts of this course are the counterparts to the mechanics and the electricity and magnetism portions of introductory calculus-based college physics course sequences.
 Since this course is a prerequisite for more advanced study, it is important that students demonstrate their level of achievement in each content area.
 For this reason, there are two separate AP examinations in May, one for mechanics and one for electricity and magnetism.
 All students must take two Advanced Placement Examinations in May.
 A fee will be charged for both AP exams.